mackenziekbrooks/dci102-f20-humanities-data/docs/schedule.md

 **Due Monday 9/28 at 9am**

 1. Spend some more time with the data and networks of [Activity 5.3](../network-analysis/#activity-53).
 Upload one network visualization to your website with 150-300 words on what worked and what didn't.
+What is this network telling you?
+What is it obscuring?
 What else do you need to know about the people in this network?
-How would you find out?
-Include 2 sources that you might use to do further research about the inhabitants of the cemetery.
 2. Blog post #5: Time to start your research!
 Prompt:
 	- Review the [Research](../process/#research) section of the Process chapter.
 	- Set a timer for 25 minutes and do some gathering of potential sources and contextual material.
 Remember your ideas from week 3?
 This is your chance to explore further.
 Keep a log of what you find.
 	- Take a break, or come back another day and set your timer again.
 This time your goal is to refine your list into useful sources.
+You should have at least 2 scholarly sources and at least 2 other sources.
 	- Your blog post should include 100+ words on the experience of doing this work.
 What worked for you?
 What didn't?
 What did you discover about the research process?
-	- Include 5 sources with 2-sentence annotations.
+	- List your 5 sources with 2-sentence annotations.
 In the first sentence, summarize the source.
 In the second sentence, say something about why this source is useful for your project.

 # Week 6 - Spatial Analysis